lindy-labs/opus_contracts/docs/CairoConventions.md

 Return variables should be named according to their 'type' rather than according to their purpose or function.
 This is because many different 'types' of variables are all represented by felts: booleans (0 or 1), fixed point numbers, negative numbers, etc.

 The naming conventions are the following:
-- `bool`: 0 or 1
+- `bool`: FALSE or TRUE (from bool.cairo, which are equal to 0 and 1 respectively)
 - `wad`: 18 decimal fixed point number
 - `ray`: 27 decimal fixed point number
 - `ufelt`: "regular" felt.
 Equivalent to `uint` in other languages.
 - `sfelt`: "signed" felt, or a felt that stores the prime-field arithmetic equivalent of negative numbers.
 - `address`: a contract address
-- `bitmap`: A felt that has had multiple values packed into it
+- `packed`: A felt that has had multiple values packed into it
 - Structs: For return variables that are structs, their name should be the struct name in snake case.
 For example, `SomeStruct` becomes `some_struct`.